 All of these problems are expensive and often require extensive amounts of repair work.
 The only way to discover the cause of the moisture or water is a detailed inspection.

-What Are Water Sources in a Damp Crawl Space?
+What Are Water Sources in a Damp or Wet Crawl Space?

 A damp crawl space will give you a reason to wonder where the moisture is coming from.
 There are many factors that can contribute to water in this space.